Home » Services » Mole Control

 How many moles are in my lawn?

 The number of moles present in lawns can vary greatly; there is no formula for determining how many moles might inhabit a lawn.
-Where mole activity is found, there is usually more than one mole present.
+Where mole activity is found, there is often more than one mole present.
 Oftentimes, more moles are present than most people anticipate.
 A female produces 2-6 young per litter in the spring.
-Moreover, multiple families can be present, adding to the problem.
+Moreover, multiple families can be present nearby, adding to the problem.

 How long will I need your service?